-Note: This page contains information about the side effects of ioxaglate.
-Some of the dosage forms included on this document may not apply to the brand name Hexabrix.
+Note: This document contains side effect information about ioxaglate.
+Some dosage forms listed on this page may not apply to the brand name Hexabrix.

 The most frequent adverse reactions are nausea, vomiting, facial flush and a feeling of body warmth.
 These reactions are usually of brief duration.
 In clinical trials, this drug produced less discomfort (pain and heat) up on injection than other contrast agents.[Ref]

 Common (1% to 10%): Facial flushing

 Rare (0.01% to 0.1%): Thrombophlebitis; severe cases of hypotensive shock, coronary insufficiency, cardiac arrhythmia, fibrillation and arrest

 Very rare (less than 0.01%): Disseminated intravascular coagulation

 Frequency not reported: Generalized vasodilation, flushing, venospasm.
 Vascular constriction due to injection rate.
 Cardiac decompensation, serious arrhythmias, myocardial ischemia or infarction may occur during coronary arteriography and left ventriculography.[Ref]

 Uncommon (0.1% to 1%): Thyroid function tests indicative of hypothyroidism or transient thyroid suppression in adults and pediatric patients (including infants)[Ref]

 Frequency not reported: Extravasation with burning pain, hematomas, ecchymosis, tissue necrosis[Ref]